ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/python.md

 Python libraries wrap C or Fortran code in many cases.
 That makes your code run super fast.
 And, that is what I love a lot \(even though the language looks pretty old-school\).

 Then I asked question "Is Python slower than Java?".
-Here is the answer: [http://stackoverflow.com/questions/672857/is-python-slower-than-java-c](http://stackoverflow.com/questions/672857/is-python-slower-than-java-c)
+Here is the answer: [http://stackoverflow.com/questions/672857/is-python-slower-than-java-c](http://stackoverflow.com/questions/672857/is-python-slower-than-java-c).
+What you find after reading all that stuff, Java might be faster.
+BUT, try to write all the functionality that is provided by Python libraries in Java.
+You might not like that talkative coding at all.